Contact Intelligence for Meeting Prep: The 60-Second Ritual

 This sounds small.
 It's not.

-5) Set the follow-up before the meeting happens
+5) Set the follow-up before the meeting starts

 The fastest way to create consistency is to decide the follow-up while the context is fresh, not after you've jumped into three other calls.

-Before you join the meeting, set a simple follow-up reminder or task in Rolodex:
+Before you join the meeting, set a simple follow-up reminder or task:

 • "Send recap + next steps"